dukeluo/eslint-plugin-check-file/docs/rules/filename-naming-convention.md

 :warning: :warning: :warning:

-**Versions below v1.2.0 can only select files by using their extensions.
-All `v1` versions will have this feature, but is will be removed in the future.
-Please select your target files by the file path.
+**v1 versions have the legacy support for selecting target files based on their extensions.
+This legacy support has been removed since v2.0.0.
+Please select your target files by their file path.
 For example, using `**/*.js` instead of `*.js` to select all `js` files.**

 ### Options